openhybrid/object/README.md

 uci commit
 ````

 That's it.
-Restart the Linux part of Yun (reset button near LEDs).
+Restart the Linux part of Yún (reset button near LEDs).
 After reboot, if you run
 `free -m` you should see the swap file loaded.
 You have successfully expanded the RAM on your
-Arduino Yun's Linux side.
+Arduino Yún's Linux side.